ariatemplates/ariatemplates/README.md

  - view -> **template (`.tpl` file)**
  - controller -> **module controllers** and **template scripts** (`.js` files)

-Templates are evaluated client-side, but can be also precompiled at build time of your application.
+Templates can either be evaluated client-side or precompiled at build time.

-See [TodoMVC example done in Aria Templates](http://addyosmani.github.io/todomvc/labs/architecture-examples/ariatemplates/) and a [step-by-step guide](http://ariatemplates.com/guides/todo/) to it.
+See [TodoMVC example done in Aria Templates](http://addyosmani.github.io/todomvc/labs/architecture-examples/ariatemplates/) and a [step-by-step guide](http://ariatemplates.com/guides/todo/) for it.

 Want to see some code of the templates?
 Have a look at [list of samples](http://ariatemplates.com/samples).